tangrams/tangram/README.md

-WebGL & Canvas for OpenStreetMap
+Tangram: WebGL for OpenStreetMap
 ===

-This library provides dynamic client-side map rendering with WebGL (and to a lesser extent, Canvas), from GeoJSON or binary vector tiles.
+Tangram is a library for dynamic client-side map rendering with WebGL (with a less-maintained Canvas option), using GeoJSON or binary vector tiles.

 ## Vector Tiles